 Mixed Layer Assessment

-There is no single proxy that provides a direct correlation to the depth of the sedimentary mixed layer recorded in geologic successions.
-However, a range of sedimentological and ichnological properties—particularly those that yield data on intensities of sedimentary fabric disruption and rheological conditions in the vicinity of the paleo-sediment-water interface—can, when integrated, provide critical quantitative, semi-quantitative and descriptive insights into sediment-mixing intensities and depths recorded in stratigraphic successions.
+There is no single proxy that provides a direct correlation for the depth of the sedimentary mixed layer recorded in geologic successions.
+However, a range of sedimentological and ichnological properties—particularly those that record information on intensities of sedimentary fabric disruption and rheological conditions in the vicinity of the paleo-sediment-water interface—can, when integrated, provide critical quantitative, semi-quantitative and descriptive data from which sediment-mixing intensities and depths recorded in stratigraphic successions can be interpreted.
 These proxies are summarized and discussed in detail in (4).
-Here we briefly summarize those proxies upon which we chiefly relied, as discussed in the main text, to estimate extents of seafloor sediment mixing through the Phanerozoic, based upon all discoverable relevant papers and dissertations in the scientific literature, and in several cases supplemented by first-hand observation of IODP and ODP deep marine sediment cores (see Supplementary Materials and data S1).
+Here we briefly summarize those proxies upon which we chiefly relied, as discussed in the main text, to estimate extents of seafloor sediment mixing through the Phanerozoic, based upon all discoverable relevant papers and dissertations in the English-language scientific literature, and in several cases supplemented by first-hand observation of IODP and ODP deep marine sediment cores (see Supplementary Materials and data S1).
+Both these data and our transition layer dataset (see below) are global in scope though, like many paleontological databases, contributions from Asia, Europe and North America are relatively more abundant and data from Africa, Antarctica, South America and, to varying extents, Oceania are comparatively underrepresented.
+We consider expanding not only the abundance of mixed layer data but also the geographic scope of these data and the inclusion of data from papers published in languages other than English to all be important priorities for future studies of Phanerozoic bioturbation.

 The Ichnofabric Index (ii) (34) schematically characterizes sedimentary fabrics along a scale ranging from undisrupted physical stratification (ii 1) to depositional fabrics fully overprinted by burrowing (ii 5) to fully homogenized and texturally massive (ii 6).
-As sediments accumulate and those sediments previously adjacent to the sediment-water interface are advected downward, true mixed layers (ii 6) may be subsequently overprinted by deep burrowing associated with younger transition layers; in our descriptions we have noted instances in which ichnofabrics are interpreted to represent palimpsests of older mixed layers and younger transition layers.
+As sediments accumulate and the sediments previously adjacent to the sediment-water interface are advected downward, true mixed layers (ii 6) may be subsequently overprinted by deep burrowing associated with younger transition layers; in our descriptions we have noted instances in which ichnofabrics are interpreted to represent palimpsests of older mixed layers and younger transition layers.

 Event bed thickness provides another window into mixing depths and intensities (36, 39).
-Although hydrodynamic energy and flow character, grain size and seabed roughness will dictate the scale of depositional events, post-depositional bioturbation will determine whether depositional events are preserved as successive discrete beds or whether these are merged with adjacent beds due to sediment remobilization by bioturbators.
-Therefore, the scale and coherency of event beds (e.g., sandstone tempestites) is commonly proportional to rates and depths of sediment mixing.
+Although hydrodynamic energy and flow character, grain size and seabed roughness will dictate the scale of event bed deposition, post-depositional bioturbation will determine whether depositional events are preserved as discrete beds or whether these are merged with adjacent beds due to sediment remobilization by bioturbators.
+Through this process of post-depositional transport of sediments and overprinting of bed junctions, bioturbation commonly ‘erases’ the thinnest event beds by blending them with adjacent bedforms.
+Therefore, the coherency and the minimum and mean thickness of event beds (e.g., sandstone tempestites) is commonly proportional to rates and depths of sediment mixing.

 The fidelity of preservation of trace fossils, particularly structures formed proximal to the paleo-sediment water interface, correlates directly to the rheology of seafloor sediments and is indicative of whether they were hydroplastic and firm and thus poorly bioturbated, or soupy and thus well-bioturbated (33).
 The presence of “bioglyphs” (109) or crisply preserved organismal ‘fingerprints,’ such as scratch marks along arthropod-produced surficial traces or shallow-tier burrows, is indicative of poorly mixed sediments at the depth of trace excavation.